jzolee/HAL2UDP/README.md

 # HAL2UDP
-External step generator and IO interface for LinuxCNC over Ethernet with dual-core ESP32 and W5500 modules.
+External step generator and IO interface for LinuxCNC over Ethernet with dual-core ESP32 and W5500 modules.<br>

+The hardware is connected to LinuxCNC over Ethernet.
+The controller operates in position mode at low speed and at higher speeds in velocity mode.

 ### Features
 * **step** and **dir** signals for 3 axes